atenfyr/AstroModLoader-Classic/README.md

 ### Mod Installation
 To install mods, drag and drop the .zip or the .pak file of your mod onto the AstroModLoader Classic window while it is running.

-Alternatively, on Steam, you can also manually add mods for use with AstroModLoader Classic by placing them into the `%localappdata%\Astro\Saved\Mods` directory.
+Alternatively, you can also manually add mods for use with AstroModLoader Classic by placing them into the `%localappdata%\Astro\Saved\Mods` directory.
+This path works for both Steam and Microsoft Store versions of the game.
-On the Windows Store, you can place them into the `%localappdata%\Packages\SystemEraSoftworks.29415440E1269_ftk5pbg2rayv2\LocalState\Astro\Saved\Mods` directory.

 ### Usage Notes
 AstroModLoader Classic features a full set of hotkeys to control your list of mods.
 Below is a list of keyboard commands to manipulate the list of mods: